Kim Kardashian Asks Her Legal Team To Help Free Cyntoia Brown And Alice Johnson

-Looks like Kim Kardashian is already working hard on keeping her promise to free Cyntoia Brown and Alice Johnson.
+Looks like Kim Kardashian is already working hard keeping her promise to free Cyntoia Brown and Alice Johnson.
 The 37-year-old reality star reportedly coordinated with her high-powered legal team to assist the women in their bid for freedom.

 According to reports, the KKW Beauty owner instructed her lawyers to do everything they can to help free Brown and Johnson.
 Cyntoia, 29, was sentenced to life imprisonment after killing a man who allegedly used her for sex.
-On the other hand, Alice, 62, is serving 21 years of a life sentence for a first time, non-violent drug offense.
+On the other hand, Alice, 62, is serving 21 years of a life sentence for a first-time, non-violent drug offense.

 Shawn Holley, Kardashian’s high-caliber lawyer, confirmed to the Daily News that she was tapped by the reality star to help find a way to release Brown and Johnson.
 Holley revealed that she and her team are already coordinating with the convicts’ team of lawyers.